 Alvin M. Dunn Elementary School

-- Alvin M. Dunn Elementary School's student population of 782 students has grown by 8% over five school years.
+- Alvin M. Dunn Elementary School's student population of 780 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Students by Grade|

 - Alvin M. Dunn Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.